hamalcij/biotool/docs/api/pdb.md

 # PDB API Documentation

-Following macros will conveniently let you use `biotool`' PDB API:
+Following macros will conveniently let you use `biotool`'s PDB API:

 ## `PDB`